2020 - the Competition is suspended.

 GUIDELINES & RULES

 Usual competition rules apply.
-There must be no identification of author on the poems, that should be marked top right with the category entered (F or SW , given F = Formal, SW = Silver Wyvern open category.
-Spirit themed poems may be entered into either category without paying more than the category fee.
-Mark in addition SP if you wish the poem to be considered also for the special prize.
+There must be no identification of author on the poems, that should be marked top right with the category entered (SW or FORMAL or SHORT.
 Do not send SAE,we send a receipt of entry email.

 Poems must not have been printed or published (including on internet magazines, but ok if only on a personal or friend's blog with restricted access), nor have won a previous prize.